pooladkhay/gossh/README.md

 A ~~simple~~ CLI-based SSH Client written entirely in go.

 ## Inspiration
 I was working on this project with lots of microservices and only had the option to login to remote servers with password.
 I wanted to bring my servers with me on any machine I was working on.
 One way was to use paid apps like Termius.
-Since I'm poor, I Decided to write my own ~~simpler~~ version that DEFINITELY gets the job done :)
+Since I'm poor, I Decided to write my own ~~simpler~~ version that DEFINITELY gets the job done!

 ## Installation
 1) Clone the repo